sguox002/leetcode/leetcode-all.md

 ->>

 ## bit manipulation

+<<-1442	Count Triplets That Can Form Two Arrays of Equal XOR    		70.5%	Medium
+find i,j,k, such that A[i]^..A[j-1]==A[j]^...A[k]
+prefix xor.
+it is equivalent to A[i]^...A[k]=0, and j=i+1 to k-1 with k-i-1 combinations.
+using prefix and hashmap, this is to find same xor with region>=3.
+->>

+<<-1452	People Whose List of Favorite Companies Is Not a Subset of Another List    		54.3%	Medium
+the key is to collect all company and convert company to bit and then each person's list converts to a int or a bit vector.
+->>

 <<-1486	XOR Operation in an Array    		84.0%	Easy
 bums[i]=start+2*i, return xor of the array.
 - brutal force O(n)